ArkashJ/_611Final_TradingSystem/README.md

    - high price, low price, divident and price it was bought at
 6. StockFactory.java - Factory class for creating stocks

+## txtFiles
+1. accounts.txt - text file for storing the accounts
+2. stocks.txt - text file for storing the stocks
+3. users.txt - text file for storing the users
+4. customer_stocks.txt - text file for storing the customer stocks
+5. Description.md - description of the project

+## Utils
+1. Profit_Loss.java - class for calculating the profit or loss made by the user
+2. Notify.java - class for notifying the user if they are eligible for an options account

 ## Scalability and extensibility

 The game is easily scalable and extensible: